- Amherst College (B.A. summa cum laude)

 - New York State Bar

-- United State District Courts for the Southern and Eastern Districts of New York
+- United States District Courts for the Southern and Eastern Districts of New York

 TL Popejoy is Of Counsel to the firm and practices out of our New York office.Mr.
-Popejoy joined the firm in 2020.
+Popejoy has been named a “Rising Star” attorney by Super Lawyers for 2021, 2022, and 2023.
+Mr. Popejoy joined the firm in 2020.
 He focuses on antitrust, whistleblower, derivative, and securities litigation involving complex financial products.

 Before law school, Mr. Popejoy was a Director in algorithmic trading at Credit Suisse and RBC Capital Markets.
 He is co-inventor of a patent with the founders of the IEX stock exchange that protects institutional investors from high frequency trading arbitrage, and he has argued successfully before the U.S. Patent and Trademark Office.

-Mr. Popejoy is a member of the International Air & Transportation Safety Bar Association, the Lawyer-Pilots Bar Association, New York City Bar Aeronautics Committee, and is an instrument-rated pilot.
+Mr. Popejoy is a member of the Aviation Lawyers Association (formerly the International Air & Transportation Safety Bar Association) and is an instrument-rated pilot.
 His cybersecurity background includes a CISSP certification (Certified Information Systems Security Professional) and computer security architecture.

 Mr. Popejoy has also been the recipient of the following awards: